-The Rhetorical Skills sequence (RHET 131, 132) is designed to solidify the oral and written communication skills that students will need throughout their college career and in later life.
+The Rhetorical/Communication Skills sequence (COMP 131, 132) is designed to solidify the oral and written communication skills that students will need throughout their college career and in later life.
 It should normally be completed during the first two or three semesters at MacMurray.
 Both courses must be completed with a grade of C or better.

-RHET 132.
+COMP 132.
 Research, Writing, and Speaking.
-(3) A continuation of the skills learned in Rhetoric 131, this course focuses on choosing an important contemporary issue, searching academic databases for scholarly peer-reviewed sources on that issue, and using the sources to construct a research paper following APA style as well as presenting results orally.
+(3) A continuation of the skills learned in COMP 131, this course focuses on choosing an important contemporary issue, searching academic databases for scholarly peer-reviewed sources on that issue, and using the sources to construct a research paper following APA style as well as presenting results orally.
 Includes grammar review and group projects.

 Quantitative Reasoning Skills

 Quantitative Reasoning courses are designed to help students interpret data, make everyday decisions using mathematics, think logically, understand the various contexts in which mathematics can be encountered, and provide the prerequisite knowledge to solve a variety of problems.
-MATH 125 or higher mathematics course approved for QR will meet this General Education requirement.
 Students will be placed in courses based on an entrance exam and/or ACT score.
 Students with a 27 or higher on the ACT Math subtest will have the requirement waived but will receive no academic credit.

 - DATA 208;